 - Lack of a secure online infrastructure.

 Many companies were used to managing legal matters physically prior to the pandemic and have had to quickly shift to managing everything remotely.
 This has revealed how inefficient paper filing systems truly are — lacking the ability to keep confidential information current and protected.
 Many organizations have had to undergo intense security audits and major process adjustments just to keep matters secure online.
 The threat of cybercrime is real, and organizations need to do all they can to ensure their clients are protected from any breaches.
-This is why a secure, online system is absolutely necessary in the new remote work environment.
+This is why a secure, online corporate law software is absolutely necessary in the new remote work environment.

 - Lack of remote working structures, processes and buy-in.